-- Non-pointing: balloon orientation is not controlled - Non-insulated: balloon temperature is not controlled - Flight will occur during the mornings or potentially late afternoons - ~3-hour flight - Up to 30 km altitude - Flight profile: balloon will reach ceiling height and burst - Communication/telemetry is not facilitated by the CSA.
+- Non-pointing: balloon orientation is not controlled - Non-insulated: balloon temperature is not controlled and can reach temperatures of -56 degrees Celsius - Flight will occur during the mornings or potentially late afternoons - ~3-hour flight - Up to 30 km altitude - Flight profile: balloon will reach ceiling height and burst - Communication/telemetry is not facilitated by the CSA.
 Teams are responsible for their own communication system or retrieving data from the payload after landing.